Professionals do many things for us that make our lives easier.

 You can cross out and correct any minor mistakes that you may have made, but if you make a big error, such as leaving out a sentence, you may want to start over.

-Example 1 of a thank you letter to a physical therapist
+Sample thank you letter to a physical therapist (Example 1)

 Below is a fairly straightforward example of a message you could write to your physical therapist.